MetaMeshmizer

 Parameters

-The texture reduction dialog provides the following option:
+The texture reduction dialog provides the following options:

 Reduce Percent (25-100)